LiamAs05/Auditd-Analysis/README.md

 `"-a always" tells the auditd daemon to always log the syscalls`

-`"exit" check if audit event needs to be created upon syscall exit`
+`"exit" check if audit event needs to be created upon syscall exit (evaluates all syscalls)`

 `"-F arch=b-64" specifies that the rule is targeted for 64-bit system`